 - in European Union states: 1 year

-- in any other country: woody varieties 6 years, all other varieties 4 years
+- in any other country: woody varieties (trees and vines) 6 years, all other varieties 4 years

 Varieties which, at the time of application for protection, are clearly distinguishable from every other known plant variety are deemed to satisfy the distinctness requirement.